boazsegev/iodine/README.md

 ## Evented oriented design with extra safety

-Iodine is an evened server, similar in it's architecture to `nginx` and `puma`.
+Iodine is an evented server, similar in its architecture to `nginx` and `puma`.
 It's different than the simple "thread-per-client" design that is often taught when we begin to learn about network programming.

 By leveraging `epoll` (on Linux) and `kqueue` (on BSD), iodine can listen to multiple network events on multiple sockets using a single thread.